VeCAD/cheat-engine-tables/README.md

 5. In the main CE window, save the table.

 Table list and notes:
-1. Kholat-Win64-Shipping.CT - Kholat (2015) Infinite stamina table, credits goes to original auto assemble script here https://guidedhacking.com/resources/kholat-cheat-table.200/.
+1. Kholat-Win64-Shipping.CT - Kholat (2015, Steam version) Infinite stamina table, credits goes to original auto assemble script here https://guidedhacking.com/resources/kholat-cheat-table.200/.
 The actual table was behind a paywall, so used the script and saved it to a table.
 Works on the latest Steam version of the game.
+2. RobinHood.CT - Robin Hood Legend Of Sherwood (2002, GOG version) Money hack to avoid using the ingame cheat code.
+Use with caution, the game can hit 'brick' state even without hacks.
+Refer more here: https://www.gog.com/forum/robin_hood_legend_of_sherwood#1645970124